TO THE MEMBERS

 Particulars of Employees

-HDFC had 1,833 employees as of March 31, 2013.
-During the year, 13 employees employedthroughout the year were in receipt of remuneration of Rs 60 lacs or more per annum.
+HDFC had 1,956 employees as of March 31, 2014.
+During the year, 5 employees employedthroughout the year were in receipt of remuneration of Rs.
+60 lac or more per annum.

 Employees Stock Option Scheme (ESOS)

-As at March 31, 2013, dividend amounting to Rs 11.61 crores had not been claimed byshareholders of the Corporation.
+As at March 31, 2014, dividend amounting to Rs.
+14.36 crore had not been claimed byshareholders of the Corporation.
 The Corporation has been periodically intimating theconcerned shareholders requesting them to encash their dividend before it becomes due fortransfer to the IEPF.
 The Corporation continues to take various initiatives to reduce thequantum of unclaimed dividend.

-As per the provisions of Section 205C of the Companies Act, 1956, unclaimed dividendamounting to Rs 52.39 lacs for FY 2004-05 was transferred to the IEPF on September 7,2012.
-Further, the unclaimed dividend in respect of FY 2005-06 must be claimed byshareholders by August 24, 2013, failing which it will be transferred to the IEPF within aperiod of 30 days from the said date.
-In terms of said section, no claim would lie againstthe Corporation or the IEPF after the transfer.
+As per the provisions of Section 205C of the Companies Act, 1956, unclaimed dividendamounting to Rs.
+56.84 lac for FY 2005-06 was transferred to the IEPF on September 7,2013.
+Further, the unclaimed dividend in respect of FY 2006-07 must be claimed byshareholders by August 4, 2014, failing which it will be transferred to the IEPF within aperiod of 30 days from the said date.
+In terms of the said section, no claim would lieagainst the Corporation or the IEPF after the transfer.

 Details on unclaimed shares is provided in the section on 'Shareholders' Information'in the annual report.

-Necessary resolutions for the re-appointment of the aforesaid directors have beenincluded in the notice convening the ensuing AGM.
+Necessary resolutions and explanatory statement for the appointment/re-appointment ofthe aforesaid directors have been included in the notice convening the ensuing AGM.

 Dr. S. A. Dave is the Corporation's nominee director on the board of HDFC Life.
 This isin accordance with Clause 49 of the listing agreements, which requires the Corporation tonominate at least one of its independent directors on the board of HDFC Life, which is amaterial unlisted Indian subsidiary company of the Corporation.